FACTSlab/glazing/docs/api/utils/fuzzy-match.md

 ## Overview

 The fuzzy_match module provides functions for fuzzy string matching using Levenshtein distance and other similarity metrics.
 It includes text normalization and caching for performance.
+The primary use case is finding data that contains typos, morphological variants, or spelling inconsistencies in the underlying datasets.

 ## Functions